RainerKlute/POET_Technologies/2025/2025-09-23_-_BNN_Bloomberg_-_POET_Technologies_receives_initial_production_order_valued_at_US/2025-09-23_-_BNN_Bloomberg_-_POET_Technologies_receives_initial_production_order_valued_at_US.EN.md

 but our manufacturing site is in Penang in Malaysia.
 But much of the, I guess, the brains behind the technology has been developed here in the United States.

-**Interviewer:** Right, and what's your Canadian connection then?
+**Andrew Bell:** Right, and what's your Canadian connection then?

 **Suresh Venkatesan:** POET is headquartered in Toronto, so we're a foreign public issuer on the U.S. markets, but we're fundamentally a Canadian company.
 We were listed on the Toronto Venture Exchange until recently, so I think our genesis and roots are in Canada, and we're still proud to be a Canadian company.

-**Interviewer:** That's interesting.
+**Andrew Bell:** That's interesting.
 What do your devices do that existing ones don't?

 **Suresh Venkatesan:** What POET provides is what we call chip-scale wafer-level manufacturing.
 This is not indistinct from what semiconductors do in the world today, but the world of optics has